Khel Now logo

 Former American top 10 player John Isner features twice in the list.

-Unlike the other ATP Tour tournaments, which have a best of three sets format, the Grand Slam events present a greater challenge to players in every aspect.
-The matches in the men’s main draw at Grand Slams are played as best of five sets and women’s Grand Slam matches are always best of three sets.
+Matches in men’s main draw at Grand Slams are played as best of five sets and women’s Grand Slam matches are always best of three sets.
 This format often results in prolonged battles on the court, in which a player has to grind hours and hours for victory.

-At the recent US Open 2024, Britain’s Dan Evans defeated Karen Khachanov 6-7 (6), 7-6 (2), 7-6 (4), 4-6, 6-4 in five hours and 35 minutes in the first round match.
+At the recent US Open 2024, Britain’s Dan Evans defeated Karen Khachanov 6-7 (6), 7-6 (2), 7-6 (4), 4-6, 6-4 in five hours and 35 minutes in the first-round match.
 The match broke various records and entered the history books as being the longest match in US Open history.
-Let us go back and have a look at the top five longest Grand Slam matches in tennis history.

-5. Dan Evans vs Karen Khachanov (5 hours 35 minutes- US Open 2024)
+5. Dan Evans vs Karen Khachanov (5 hours 35 minutes – US Open 2024)

-Watch: Dan Evans vs. Karen Khachanov Highlights | 2024 US Open Round 1
+Watch: Dan Evans vs Karen Khachanov Highlights | US Open 2024 Round 1

-In the first round match at the 2024 US Open, Dan Evans battled it out for five hours and 35 minutes to defeat the Russian Karen Khachanov 6-7 (6), 7-6 (2), 7-6 (4), 4-6, 6-4.
+In the first-round match at the 2024 US Open, Dan Evans battled it out for five hours and 35 minutes to defeat the Russian Karen Khachanov 6-7 (6), 7-6 (2), 7-6 (4), 4-6, 6-4.
 Evans came back from 0-4 in the deciding set to eliminate the 23rd seed Khachanov.

 This match broke the previous record of the longest match at the US Open, which was the 1992 semi-final clash between Stefan Edberg and Michael Chang, lasting five hours and 26 minutes.

-4. Novak Djokovic vs Rafael Nadal (5 hours 53 minutes- Australian Open 2012)
+4. Novak Djokovic vs Rafael Nadal (5 hours 53 minutes – Australian Open 2012)

 WATCH: Novak Djokovic vs Rafael Nadal Extended Highlights | Australian Open 2012 Final